Triston Casas Player Props: Red Sox vs. Giants

 Triston Casas At The Plate

-- Among qualifying hitters, he ranks 78th in batting average, while his on-base percentage ranks 27th and he is 28th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 86th, his on-base percentage ranks 30th, and he is 32nd in the league in slugging.

-- Casas enters this game on a six-game hitting streak.
-During his last games, he's hitting .529 with four homers.

-- Casas has had at least one RBI in 30.3% of his games this year (27 of 89), with two or more RBI 12 times (13.5%).
+- Casas has had at least one RBI in 30.0% of his games this season (27 of 90), with two or more RBI 12 times (13.3%).
 He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 39 games this season (43.8%), including multiple runs in seven games.
+- In 43.3% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (7.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.